-An Authorized Participant who places a creation order is responsible for delivering the Creation Basket Bitcoin Amount to the Bitcoin Account, the Trust Storage Account or the Trust Safekeeping Account, at the Custodian's instruction.
-The Authorized Participant will initiate delivery of the Creation Basket Bitcoin Amount from a bitcoin wallet address previously known to the Custodian as belonging to the Authorized Participant ("Authorized Participant Self-Administered Account").
+An Authorized Participant who places a creation order is responsible for delivering the Creation Basket Bitcoin Amount to the Bitcoin Account.
+The Authorized Participant will initiate delivery of the Creation Basket Bitcoin Amount from a bitcoin wallet address previously known to the Custodian as belonging to the Authorized Participant ("Authorized Participant Self-Administered Account") to the Bitcoin Account.
 Deposits other than those received from an Authorized Participant Self-Administered Account will be rejected.
 The expense and risk of delivery, ownership and safekeeping of bitcoins, until such bitcoins have been received by the Trust, shall be borne solely by the Authorized Participant.
-Upon receipt of the Creation Basket Bitcoin Amount, the Custodian will transfer the Creation Bitcoin Basket Amount to the Trust Storage Account or the Trust Safekeeping Account, as applicable.
-The Sponsor will then direct the Transfer Agent to credit the number of Creation Baskets ordered to the Authorized Participant's account on the next business day after the creation order date.
+Upon confirmation from the Custodian of the deposit and the validation of the transaction by the Bitcoin Network, the Sponsor will then direct the Transfer Agent to credit the number of Creation Baskets ordered to the Authorized Participant's account on the next business day after the creation order date.